wangliwfsd/askap-mwa-frb-trigger/README.md

 | `--trigger-csv` | `output/trigger_records.csv` | Persistent filtered-candidate and Buffer/VCS audit records |

 When using a reverse proxy, set all four endpoint options explicitly if its paths do not match the official `/trigger/{service}` layout.

+Acknowledge: This work is finished with the help of GenAI tools.